In a Nutshell:

 Sadly, the CirC offers neither.
 The rollers do what they do.
 If they hit the pressure points, also known as trigger points, on your back, they do.
 If not, you’re out of luck unless you shift your position, which could lead to some awkward seating positions.

-We can overlook the fact that a chair offered in this price range lacks tons of control options or advanced massage techniques, but in our view, this is a piece of basic functionality that just should have been included in some way, and we did deduct from the model’s final score for its absence.
+We can overlook the fact that a chair offered in this price range (under $1000) lacks tons of control options or advanced massage techniques, but in our view, this is a piece of basic functionality that just should have been included in some way.
+We did deduct from the model’s final score for its absence.
 We hope that the company will continue to refine this model and that the next iteration will have some means of adjusting the rollers.

 Easy to Use and Master